We can help you understand your obligations under the complex laws of Healthcare Reform

 Our consultants are ACA ( Affordable Care Act) trained and certified, and continually work to stay abreast of industry laws and trends.

-The mandate: In 2016 the penalty for non-compliance will be $695 for each adult family member, and $347.50 for each child, or 2.5% of household income, whichever is greater.
+The mandate prior to 2019: The penalty for non-compliance is 695 for each adult family member, and $347.50 for each child, or 2.5% of household income, whichever is greater.

 - No pre-existing clause.
 Insurance companies can no longer increase rates or deny coverage because of a pre-existing condition.